 Make them wear helmets

-Before criticizing helmet legislation, I would like to emphasize an important point.
-Helmets can save you from getting your brains scrambled, and I mostly recommend you wear one.
-Having written off three Giro helmets, it’s fairly safe to say I would be something of a cabbage without helmets (some people say I’m a cabbage anyway).
+Before criticizing bicycle helmet legislation, I would like to emphasize an important point.
+Helmets can save you from getting your brains scrambled, and I generally recommend you wear one.
+Having written off three helmets, it’s fairly safe to say I would be something of a cabbage without helmets (some people say I’m a cabbage anyway).

 Another point I would like to make, is what ever your opinion is on helmet laws, it’s not worth stressing about – really it’s not that important, go and enjoy riding your bike.
-I only wrote this stuff to help people see that like many issues, it’s not really all black and white.
+I originally wrote about helmet laws to help people see that like many issues, it’s not really all black and white.

-But helmet laws are not helmets – they are laws, and like many laws, there is an element of bullshit involved.
+Helmet laws are not helmets – they are laws, and like most laws, there is an element of bullshit involved.
 While wearing a helmet is usually a good idea, in the bigger picture of social health on a whole, the statistics just don’t stack up.
 Why?
-Because compulsory helmets actually do significantly reduce the number of people using bikes for casual transport, sometimes by up to 40%.
+Because compulsory helmets significantly reduce the number of people using bikes for casual transport, by up to around 40%.

 Many people argue that as tax payers they should be protected from funding the stupidity of others.
 And that’s reasonable, but I would say that legislating against a healthy recreational activity, potentially dangerous only to ones own health, is completely out of line in a country where smoking, overeating, drinking alcohol, and playing rugby (with or without a helmet), are all perfectly legal.